WCLC

 Gallery 103

 This year, alongside our ongoing writing offerings, we continue to feature Gallery 103, a creative space showcasing a rotating selection of thought-provoking and beautiful artwork.
-Our aim to inspire WCLC writers and community visitors alike, by offering artwork that tells compelling stories and invites new ways of thinking through creative expression.
+Our aim is to inspire WCLC writers and community visitors alike, by offering artwork that tells compelling stories and invites new ways of thinking through creative expression.

 To hear about our upcoming exhibitions, submit your artwork, or join one of our opening receptions, email us at info@writersclc.com.